Skip to content

 Allan MørchMar 1, 20227 min read

-You meet to share ideas, make some progress, gain some results, move forward, collaborate, learn, improve, and grow.
-This is a reason that people end up in a ton of meetings every week in a professional context.
-Therefore, meetings are an integral part of business life.
+Meetings are an integral part of business life.
 Your workforce’s meetings are at the heart of your organization.
-They are where employees get together to collaborate and ultimately drive your company forward, possibly making them one of the most critical aspects of your office environment.
-A smart office design is built around data gathered from meeting room insights to help employees work smarter, better, and faster.
+Meetings are where employees get together to collaborate and ultimately drive your company forward, possibly making them one of the most critical aspects of your office environment.
+A smart office design is built upon data gathered from meeting room insights to help employees work smarter, better, and faster.

-How does conference room utilization represents your organization
+Does conference room utilization represent your organization?

-Understand your workspace utilization
+Understand your workspace utilization with meeting room analytics

 Find patterns, learn habits, and find the suitable capacity